 Price: Starts at $2.95 per month

-While they are not the cheapest provider out there, I find it easy to recommend Bluehost if you are looking for value.
+While they are not the absolute cheapest provider out there, I find it easy to recommend Bluehost if you are looking for good value for your money.
 They are highly praised among technology bloggers, with a rock-solid reputation and many premium features at affordable prices.

-You will find pretty much all the features mentioned above in their basic Bluehost plan.
+You will find pretty much all the recommended features mentioned above in their basic Bluehost plan.
 Storage is capped at 50 GB, but they do offer unmetered bandwidth, free CDN, free Weebly site builder, excellent support, and backup features.
 They are a perfect option for small or new organizations.